-To further enhance adherence to Principle 3, the EEA Panel recommends the following:
+To further enhance adherence to Principle 3, the panel recommends the following:

-- In addition to courses offered by the academic staff, seminars by external partners (e.g., industry, research Institutes) could be organized on a structured basis.
-This would allow students to learn about new advances, current needs and requirements in their areas of study. - The PSP staff could implement strategies towards increasing students' participation in course evaluations; each instructor should communicate the importance of participation in the evaluation process in the context of quality assurance and continuous improvement of the programme.
+- The number of laboratory courses should increase and students should be given the opportunity to practice each laboratory exercise on their own rather than in groups. - The PSP should consider adding courses such as instrumentation (analytical instruments used in food analysis), specialized food chemistry subjects (e.g., foodomics) along with courses and software for big data analysis.
+This will further improve students' satisfaction and knowledge as well as cover the needs of future employers. - In addition to courses offered by academic staff, seminars by external partners (e.g., industry, research Institutes) should be organized on a structured basis.
+This would allow students to learn about new advances, current needs and requirements in their areas of study. - The PSP staff should implement strategies towards increasing students' participation in course evaluations; each instructor should communicate the importance of participation in the evaluation process in the context of quality assurance and continuous improvement of the programme.

-PRINCIPLE 4: STUDENT ADMISSION, PROGRESSION, RECOGNITION OF POSTGRADUATE STUDIES, AND CERTIFICATION
+PRINCIPLE 4: STUDENT ADMISSION, PROGRESSION, RECOGNITION OF POSTGRADUATE STUDIES, AND CERTIFICATION.